 The new State will happen within ten years.
 I’m putting out a call to all readers; join our rag tag bunch of misfits.
 Even if you’re in the old state of New South Queensland, there are real benefits.
 There will be smaller electorates.
 Your parliament will have to take your food production, wealth creation and water security seriously, empowering regional MPs.
 Urban MPs will focus on local issues and problems rather than projecting their world views on us Northerners.
 There are very few times in history where people can actually make a difference and make their mark.
 NQexit, the new Central and North Queensland State is coming.
 Wherever you are, become part of the movement and join the revolution.

-Matthew Moloney is a veteran civil servant in a wide variety of locations, largely remote Indigenous communities.
-He was awarded an Operational Commendation for “Dedication, professionalism and compassion” displayed during a multiple-fatality plane crash and subsequent investigation.
-He has been mentioned in State Parliament for work in the area of Indigenous relations and is a Winston Churchill Memorial Trust Fellow.
-He has co-authored a book ‘Aborigine Trail’, and also has articles published in Quadrant Magazine.
+Matthew Moloney has been mentioned in State Parliament for work in the area of Indigenous relations and is a Winston Churchill Memorial Trust Fellow.
+He has co-authored a book ‘Aborigine Trail’, and also has articles published in other journals.